Sucevita Monastery: The Masterpiece of Painted Churches

 Don’t miss the museum of the monastery where you can see embroideries, religious objects and manuscripts from the 16th century.

 From Sucevita to Moldovita you’ll drive on one of the most beautiful roads in Bucovina.
 However, you have only few places to stop and take photos.
-Drive slow to enjoy the view.
+Drive slow enough to enjoy the view.